 However, be aware that other cedars, such as Spanish cedar, are species of concern.

-Soft pine is generally too soft for the wear that floors must stand up to, but hard pine species are an excellent, cheap option for such applications.
-Cedar is advantageous in terms of rot and pest resistance.
+Soft pine is generally too soft for the wear that floors must withstand, but hard pine species are an excellent, cheap option for such applications.
+Cedar is advantageous in terms of rot and resistance to pests.

 Pine is a suitable option for cabinetry, provided you finish it adequately.
 The resins in unfinished pine would be undesirable in food.
 Cedar is far too aromatic for use with food.

 In this case, I consider a clear case of cost vs. durability.
 Pine isn’t priced very high and, as such, is a go-to for covering large areas.
 Conversely, cedar is more durable; however, covering the same place would cost way more than pine.